mesg-foundation/docs/guide/application/README.md

 # Create an application

-An application connects various [services](/guide/service/) and defines the buisness logic for your product.
-An application should be a list of tasks to execute and events to listen to.
+An application connects various [services](/guide/service/) and defines the buisness logic for products.
+An application should be a list of tasks to execute, and events to listen to.

-eg:
+e.g.:
 - **when** a user signs up **then** send an email
 - **when** a user pays **then** change the state of the order to paid **then** send an email to the user